 Concerning the challenges of the assessment, the most commonly reported difficulties to cope with for organisations are the lack of time and appropriate tools.
 When these organisations were asked about the difficulties that volunteers meet during this process, lack of time, incapacity to self-reflect or little interest appear as the most common answers.
-These obstacles that organisations find in the process of assessing volunteers' competences happen to be the same that keep other organisations away from doing so (lack of time and of interest from the volunteers) as stated in the previous of volunteers agree that assessing their competences was useful section "assessment of competences development".
+These obstacles that organisations find in the process of assessing volunteers' competences happen to be the same that keep other organisations away from doing so (lack of time and of interest from the volunteers) as stated in the previous section "assessment of competences development".
 This information confirms the inputs collected from those organisations that do not assess the competences of their volunteers.